Dogs Off-leash

 10 miles

 The first section of the trail provides some of the most amazing views of the top of the rim down into Zion National Park.
 You'll pass countless view points and red eroded rock provide great vantage points.
 A number of views points also allow you to look north along the rim and see where you are head.
-If you have time for just one section then this is the one to hit up.
-There are some challenging rock sections and you get close to a cliff in a number of sections so watch yourself.
+If you have time for just one section, then this is the one to hit up.
+There are some challenging rock sections, and you get close to a cliff edge in a number of sections, so don't get carried away.

 Virgin River Rim Trail: Cascade Falls to Te-Ah Campground